carloslme/mlops-for-prod-specialization/Course-4-Deploying-Machine-Learning-Models-in-Production/Module-2/Graded/Autoscaling-TensorFlow-Model-Deployments-with-TF-Serving-and-Kubernetes.md

 ```

 The response returned by the model includes the list of the 5 most likely labels with the associated probabilities.

+# Task 9.
+Installing Locust

+You are now ready to load test the ResNet101 model.
+As described previously, you will use an open source load testing tool Locust to generate prediction requests.

+1. To install Locust:

+    ```bash
+    pip3 install locust==1.4.1
+    ```

+    The installation process can take a few minutes.
+The Locust command line interface (CLI) gets installed into the `~/.local/bin` folder which is not on PATH.

+2. You need to add this folder to PATH:

+    ```bash
+    export PATH=~/.local/bin:$PATH
+    ```

+3. To validate the installation and show the Locust version number:

+    ```bash
+    locust -V
+    ```